 How Men & Women Benefit from Photofacials

-- Photofacials treat Rosacea, flushing, redness, ruddy complexion, broken capillaries, spider veins, pink or vascular based conditions
+- Photofacials treat Rosacea, flushing, redness, ruddy complexion, broken capillaries, spider veins, and pink or vascular-based conditions.

-- Photofacials reduce wrinkles, thin skin laxity and stimulate collagen production
+- Photofacials reduce wrinkles, and thin skin laxity and stimulate collagen production.

-- Photofacials treat prominent pores, irregular complexion, red or pigmented scars
+- Photofacials treat prominent pores, irregular complexion, and red or pigmented scars.

-- Photofacials are gentle and pain-free to your specific needs
+- Photofacials are gentle and pain-free for your specific needs.

 IPL Photofacial Before and After Photos